 Lynn Vosler is Director of Workforce Solutions for Front Range Community College in Northern Colorado.
 She helped to convene the NoCo Manufacturing Partnership, the NoCo Health Sector Partnership and the Boulder/Broomfield Tech Sector Partnership.
 She has also helped to convene and launch the Albany County Manufacturing Partnership in Laramie, Wyoming.
-In her partnerships with the NoCo groups – she has worked to provide students with more information about the industries by helping to design “NoCo High School Manufacturing Rocks Tours” to more than 2,000 students and “Get into the Guts of Health Care Careers” for middle schoolers in four different school districts.
+In her partnerships with the NoCo groups – she has worked to provide students with more information about the industries by helping to design “NoCo High School Manufacturing Rocks Tours” to more than two thousand students and “Get into the Guts of Health Care Careers” for middle schoolers in 4 different school districts.

 Katie Weaver, Faculty & Facilitator

 Katie Weaver joined Montana State University Extension as the Park County Economic & Community Development Agent in 2013 and has over thirteen years of experience in rural communities throughout the West.
 She has led efforts in business and entrepreneurship, downtown redevelopment, leadership, workforce development, infrastructure, and local food.
 Katie’s deep understanding of capacity building and her expertise in bringing communities together is integral to the sustainability of these efforts.
-Katie previously served as the convener of the Gallatin Valley Manufacturing Partnership and Gardiner Tourism Partnership, and is currently supporting the launch of two partnerships in Wyoming.
+Katie previously served as the convener of the Gallatin Valley Manufacturing Partnership and Gardiner Tourism Partnership, and is currently supporting the launch of 2 partnerships in Wyoming.

 Leslie Wilkins, Practitioner Faculty

 Leslie Wilkins is the President and CEP of the Maui Economic Development Board and convening partner in The Maui County Healthcare Partnership (MCHP) which launched in March 2017.
 Maui Economic Development Board (MEDB), a private non-profit organization with a mission to strengthen and diversify the county’s economy, was tapped by community leaders to facilitate the partnership’s formation.
 Leslie Wilkins currently serves as MEDB’s President & CEO and also chairs the Hawaii State Workforce Development Council.
 Her work in integrating economic development strategies with the needed workforce development to fuel targeted sector development has been instrumental in the Partnership’s progress.
 Maui County includes the islands of Maui, Molokai, and Lanai.
-Its tri-island configuration poses unique coordinating challenges, however, the Partnership’s current membership is 135 strong with active leadership from all three islands.
+Its tri-island configuration poses unique coordinating challenges, however, the Partnership’s current membership is one hundred and thirty-five strong with active leadership from all three islands.
 The Partnership has compiled a visual map of medical services offered county-wide and is adding a self-updating and interactive feature for consumers.
 It is also developing industry supported education-to-workforce pathways to expand the current talent pool of medical professionals.